- Cardiology

 Ah‐Ram Kim, Hanbit Park, Sang‐Eun Lee, Jung‐Min Ahn, Duk‐Woo Park, Seung‐Whan Lee, Jae‐Joong Kim, Seung‐Jung Park, Jung Ae Hong, Pil‐Je Kang, Sung‐Ho Jung, Min‐Seok Kim Artificial Organs.2021; 45(4): 390.
 CrossRef - Surgical minimal invasive left atrial decompression during venoarterial extracorporeal membrane oxygenation for pediatric acute fulminant myocarditis

 Li Fen Ye, Qiang Shu, Chenmei Zhang, Yong Fan, Liyang Ying, Lijun Yang, Ru Lin World Journal of Pediatric Surgery.2021; 4(4): e000291.
-CrossRef - Increasing venoarterial extracorporeal membrane oxygenation flow puts higher demands on left ventricular work in a porcine model of chronic heart failure
+CrossRef - Satisfactory outcome with low activated clotting time in extracorporeal membrane oxygenation

 Pavel Hála, Mikuláš Mlček, Petr Ošťádal, Michaela Popková, David Janák, Tomáš Bouček, Stanislav Lacko, Jaroslav Kudlička, Petr Neužil, Otomar Kittnar Journal of Translational Medicine.2020;[Epub] CrossRef - Advanced Pulmonary and Cardiac Support of COVID-19 Patients